Tibor Farkas: Life

 After the World War I the Treaty of Trianon was implemented and Hungary lost the 70% of its lands.
 At the same time the King Charles IV of Hungary was not allowed to continue on the Hungarian throne and instead of him the admiral Miklós Horthy de Nagybánya was elected as regent of the Kingdom.
 Tibor's father, who was over 63 years old for that time, retreated from the politics.
 Tibor Farkas became one of the most energetic defenders of the Monarchy and of the House of Habsburg in Zala county and in Hungary itself.
 Tibor had a close friendship with the Marquis György Pallavicini, the Count Antal Sigray and Count János Zichy, who were the most relevant legitimist politicians between the two World Wars in Hungary.
 He was elected two times as a representative in the Hungarian Parliament: 1922–1926, and 1931–1935.
 He strongly criticized the government of prime minister count István Bethlen and the high cult to regent Miklós Horthy, considering that these demonstrations of honor and respect actually belonged to the Hungarian King, who was not sitting in the throne for that time.
 In 1925, at the Zala County general assemble session, the legitimate representative Tibor Farkas de Boldogfa disapproved the celebration of Horthy's birthday and name-day.
 Tibor emphasized that "all celebrations with splendor must be avoided when the country is a truncated kingdom without a king.
 If it was a holiday, it would just be a funeral."
 Tibor Farkas also was against all Nazi politics, considering them anti-Christians, anti-monarchists and absolutely against all ethic and moral; his only goal was to reestablish continuity and see the Habsburgs in the Hungarian throne, and ensure the healthy development and growing of Hungarian agriculturists' way of life.
 Tibor himself stated that: "I cannot imagine a kingdom without a king, nor can I imagine a golden pengő without gold, nor can I imagine a national unity without the unity of souls".

 Tibor Farkas de Boldogfa suffered a sudden appendicitis crisis and was hospitalized in Zalaegerszeg.
 He died on 26 March 1940.

 Marriage and children

-He married in December 28th 1929 Judith Pálffy de Pálfiszegh (1909–1993), daughter of the Hungarian nobleman László Pálffy de Pálfiszegh (1872–1946), jurist, landowner, and chief magistrate of the district of Pacsa (Hungarian: főszolgabíró) in Zala county, and Ilona Véssey de Vésse (1882–1956).
+He married on 28 December 1929 Judith Pálffy de Pálfiszegh (1909–1993), daughter of the Hungarian nobleman László Pálffy de Pálfiszegh (1872–1946), jurist, landowner, and chief magistrate of the district of Pacsa (Hungarian: főszolgabíró) in Zala county, and Ilona Véssey de Vésse (1882–1956).
 Judith Pálffy's paternal grandparents were Elek Pálffy de Pálfiszegh (1840–1895), landowner and és Karolin Koltay de Kiskolta (1848–1873); her maternal grandparents László Véssey de Vésse (1852–1897), landowner, and Emília Nedeczky de Nedecze (1859–1944).
 Pálffy Judith gave birth to two children: Elek and Erzsébet.
 These two children never had offspring.